What is a Service Mesh?

 Why?
 Well, Docker solves one big thing: the packaging problem.
 By allowing you to package your app and its (non-network) runtime dependencies into a container, your app is now a fungible unit that can be thrown around and run anywhere.
 By the same token, Docker makes it exponentially easier to run a polyglot stack: because the container is an atomic unit of execution, for deploy and operational purposes it doesn’t really matter what’s inside the container, and whether it’s a JVM app or a Node app or Go or Python or Ruby.
 You just run it.

-Kubernetes solves the next step: now that I have a bunch of “executable things”, and I also have a bunch of “things that can execute these executable things” (aka machines), I need a mapping between them.
+Kubernetes solves the next step: now that we have a bunch of “executable things”, and we also have a bunch of “things that can execute these executable things” (aka machines), I need a mapping between them.
 In a broad sense, you give Kubernetes a bunch of containers and a bunch of machines, and it figures out this mapping.
 (Which of course is a dynamic and ever-shifting thing, as new containers roll through the system, machines come in and out of operation, and so on.
 But Kubernetes figures it out.)

 Once you have Kubernetes going, the deploy-time cost of running one service is not that much different from running ten services, and in fact not that different from 100 services.
 Combine that with the container as packaging mechanism that encourages polyglot implementations, and the result is a ton of new applications that are implemented as microservices written in a variety of languages—exactly the environment the service mesh is most suited for.